 - Irrigation Business Management- AAS (2 year terminal degree) and Commercial & Residential Irrigation (1 year certificate)

-- Earth Sciences (AAS-T pathway to WSU)
+- Earth Sciences- (AAS-T 2+2 pathway to WSU)

-- Forestry (AAS-T pathway to WSU)
+- Forestry- (AAS-T 2+2 pathway to WSU)

 Choosing the right college and program is a big decision, but it doesn’t have to be stressful and confusing.
-Melissa Holecek, the Water Technology & Management Program advisor, can help you navigate the process to find the educational pathway that will allow you to achieve your career goal.
+We can help you navigate the process to find the educational pathway that will allow you to achieve your career goal.
 When looking at a college, educational quality, job opportunities upon graduation, length of time required to complete a degree, location, and cost are all important considerations.

 Our degree programs are designed to meet employer needs, and since Walla Walla Community College was named the top community college in the nation, you don’t have to wonder about the quality of the educational training you’ll receive.
-The Water Technology & Management Program at Walla Walla Community College can prepare you for many different career opportunities.
+The Water Technologies & Management Program at Walla Walla Community College can prepare you for many different career opportunities.
 Graduates of our programs work around the country in outdoor, lab, and office settings.
-If you have an interest in conservation, nature, agriculture, hiking, electricity, motors, computers, fish, ATVs and/or using your hands, Walla Walla Community College can help you create a successful career.
+If you have an interest in conservation, nature, irrigation, agriculture, hiking, electricity, motors, computers, fish, and/or using your hands, Walla Walla Community College can help you create a successful career.